indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Back Child Support in Indiana?

-Back child support is missed child support payments which is a violation of the child support order issued by the court.
-When a child support payment is missed, the state of Indiana charges interest if the amount is determined in court.
-The interests are 8% per annum.
+Back child support payments are missed child support payments, which are a violation of the court-issued child support order.
+Indiana charges interest for missed payments if the amount is determined in court; this may come to around 8% per annum.

 How Do I Get Back Child Support Paid in Indiana?

-For the enforcement of back child support payment, The Indiana code title 35 article 46 states that any individual who intentionally fails to obey child support order has committed a class C felony if the unpaid support amount runs into $15,000.
-Also, the state in a bid to enforce payment can employ these different strategies to ensure compliance.
+To enforce back child support payments, Indiana Code Title 35, Article 46 states that any individual who intentionally fails to obey a child support order has committed a class C felony if the unpaid support amount exceeds $15,000.
+Also, the state, in a bid to enforce payment, may employ these different strategies to ensure compliance.

 • Suspension of driver’s license.